Prague Experience logoPrague Experience top logo

 Dress Code

-No official dress code for concerts.
-Most people dress casual
+No official dress code for concerts; attire is mostly smart casual

 air conditioning available at the venue No